 On the shop floor, emphasis was put on location of the workstations to facilitate efficient and effective workflow.

-With the InfinityQS solution in place, Nestle Waters now has real-time visibility over production processes—both within the individual sites and from the corporate level across 26 factories.
+With InfinityQS ProFicient in place, Nestlé Waters now has real-time visibility over production processes—both within the individual sites and from the corporate level across 26 factories.
 By tracking trends in quality data, they are able to make more accurate and timely decisions about process improvements.

-Nestle Waters is using InfinityQS software to review sampling frequency optimization and in-line monitoring as well as to track the following projects:
+Nestlé Waters is using InfinityQS ProFicient to review sampling frequency optimization and in-line monitoring as well as to track the following projects:

-Nestle Waters is also taking full advantage of InfinityQS' real-time alarms.
+Nestlé Waters is also taking full advantage of ProFicient’s real-time alarms.
 Any events that occur require assignable cause and corrective action entries.
-Shop floor operators review, evaluate and respond to any events that occur, before they cause quality issues.
+Shop floor operators review, evaluate, and respond to any events that occur before they cause quality issues.